apocaliss92/scrypted-advanced-notifier/README.md

 List of strings that will be shown on the notifications based on the detection type.
 Useful to have localized text, many placeholders are available and specified in each text
 ## Detection rules
 Fine grained rules can be defined to filter out detections and dispatch to specific notiries at specific conditions, called `Detection rules`.
 These rules can be added on Plugin level or on Camera level.
 Each rule has the following settings:
-- `Enabled`: Enable or disable the rule
+- `Enabled`: Enable or disable the rule (On homeassistant will be available a switch to enable/disable each rule)
 - `Activation`: One of Always, OnActive, Schedule
     - Always - the rule will always be active (besides enabled flag being off)
     - OnActive - the rule will be active only for the devices selected in the `"OnActive" devices` selector (in Detection Rules -> General).
 This target is automatically synced with the MQTT topic defined in the setting "Active entities topic" under MQTT.
 MQTT Must be enabled
     - Schedule - the rule will be active based on a schedule defined in the rule
+    - AlarmSystem - the rule will be active based on the current status of the alarm system defined in Plugin => Detection Rules => General => Security System
 - `Priority`: Priority of the notification, will have effect only for pushover
 - `Custom text`: override text to show on each notification.
 Will override the defaults
 - `Detection classes`: detection classes to trigger the notification